Grilled Panzanella Salad

 STEP 6 | Toss and serve

-In a large bowl, toss the arugula with the remaining vinaigrette and then plate and serve with two grilled skewers per serving on top of the greens.
+In a large bowl, toss the arugula with the remaining vinaigrette.
+Then, plate and serve with two grilled skewers per serving on top of the greens.

-Garnish this beautiful Easy Panzanella Salad with shaved Parmesan cheese and add freshly ground black pepper to taste and/or a pinch of salt if desired.
+Garnish this beautiful salad with shaved Parmesan cheese and add freshly ground black pepper to taste and/or a pinch of salt if desired.

 a platter of grilled skewers for panzanella salad with arugula.